 - Have I mapped the workplace?

-- What are some of the potential barriers/equality issues for different groups within the workplace?
+- What are the potential barriers/equality issues for different groups within the workplace?

 - How do I come across as a ULR to potential learners?